About South Sioux Animal Hospital

 Dr. Gilbert is originally from Akron, IA, but grew up in Minnesota.
 She returned to the Siouxland area and began her career with South Sioux Animal Hospital in 2010 after graduating from University of Minnesota’s College of Veterinary Medicine.
 Dr. Gilbert enjoyed the clients and staff so much here that in April 2013, she purchased the clinic.
 Dr. Gilbert loves all aspects of being a veterinarian, but has a special fondness for surgeries and dental procedures.

 Outside of work, Dr. Gilbert enjoys hiking, bird watching, reading and camping.
-She has a son named Ace (if you’ve been in on emergency, you’ve probably met him).
+She has a son, Ace, and a daughter, Shelby.
 Her husband, Jon, is a pilot for Wells Blue Bunny.
 Her furry family includes 2 cats (Youth and Willie), and 1 dog (Ralph).

 Dr. Gilbert looks forward to getting to know you and your family.